Sunday lunches in Dorset: 10 great places to go

 This pub is perfect come rain or shine as lunch can be enjoyed fireside in the winter and al fresco in the beer garden in the summer.
 Make sure you leave room for pudding as there's sticky toffee pudding on the menu with Bourbon sauce and Dorset clotted cream.
 Yum!

-The Kings Arms is a homely welcoming pub; ideal for spending a lazy Sunday with the family indulging in a traditional roast lunch without the hassle of washing up.
-Every week there’s at least three meats to choose from, served alongside the usual Sunday lunch favourites; roasties, heaps of veg and lashings of gravy.
-You can always opt for the Sunday sharer - a selection of beef, pork, lamb or prime rib, cooked to your party’s liking and carved at the table.
-Afterwards, walk it off with a slow ramble around Portesham; a beautiful village with thatched cottages and surrounded by rolling countryside.
+The Kings Arms is a homely welcoming pub, so it's the ideal spot for spending a lazy Sunday with the family indulging in a traditional roast lunch without the hassle of washing up.
+Every week there's at least three meats to choose from, served alongside the usual Sunday lunch favourites; roasties, heaps of veg and lashings of gravy.
+You can always opt for the Sunday sharer - a selection of beef, pork, lamb or prime rib, cooked to your party's liking and carved at the table.
+Afterwards, walk it off with a slow ramble around Portesham,a beautiful village with thatched cottages and surrounded by rolling countryside.

 With a wood-fired oven at its heart, The Larder House is a charming restaurant and bar serving one of the best Sunday lunches in Dorset.
 From wood-roasted chicken (served with pigs in blankets all year round), to slow-cooked lamb shoulder and topside of beef - the only difficult part of eating here is choosing what to eat.
-Complete the meal with a digestif in the speakeasy cocktail bar called The Library, open Thursday to Sunday.
+Cheese-lovers will be in heaven here too, since there is a fantastic selection to take your pick from afterwards - perhaps you might try the Blue Vinny, which has been made here in Dorset.

 Did you know Brassica is one of Martin Clunes' favourite places to dine out in Dorset?
 Inside you'll find beautiful interiors with rustic furniture, pastel coloured walls, lots of art and country flowers on the table.
 It's a truly spectacular setting for a long lazy lunch on a Sunday.